 WA Health is able to assist with sponsorship for temporary or permanent visas.
-Sponsorship is currently only negotiated with experienced nurses and midwives applying for positions in areas of critical shortage, ie midwifery, mental health, paediatrics, and regional areas.
+However, please note sponsorship is currently only negotiated with experienced nurses and midwives applying for positions in areas of critical shortage, ie midwifery, mental health, paediatrics, and regional areas.

 To apply for sponsorship, you must do the following:

-- Get registered as a Registered Nurse or Midwife with the Nurses and Midwives Board of Australia
+- Get registered as a Registered Nurse or Midwife with the Nursing and Midwifery Board of Australia

 Enrolled nurses are generally not eligible for sponsorship with WA Health.
 Enrolled nurses are paid under the minimum salary set by the Department of Immigration and Citizenship as a requirement for sponsorship.